SNAP Benefits in New Jersey: How to Apply and Qualify

 • Breads and cereals

-There are also items that you cannot purchase with your SNAP benefits.
-These restrictions generally apply to non-food items, alcohol, and foods that are sold hot and ready to eat at the point of sale.
+However, there are specific items you cannot buy with your EBT card.
+These restrictions focus on non-food goods, alcohol, and foods sold hot and ready to eat.

 • Beer, wine, liquor, cigarettes, or tobacco